 That was enough for me.
 I was willing to do anything for a shred of hope.
 As I read the book I realized that the science behind the Specific Carbohydrate Diet made perfect sense.
 Starve the bad bacteria in the gut by eliminating all long-chain carbohydrates and your body will be able to repair itself and return to a natural bacterial balance.
 As long as the bad bacteria continue their overgrowth in your gut by feeding on long-chain carbohydrates which linger there, you will continue to have all of the symptoms that come with any Inflammatory Bowel Disease.

 Although I didn't have enough strength to finish my college classes that semester, I mustered enough energy to try the diet.
-My mom was a wonderful help, but I knew that when push came to shove I was the one who had to make the diet work.
+My Mom was a wonderful support person.
+But even with all of her help, I knew that when push came to shove I was the one who had to make the diet work.
 Only I could take control of my body - no one could make that decision for me.
 Besides, I told myself wryly, I'd rather spend lots of time in the kitchen than lots of time in the hospital!

 Following the challenge of the author, I gave the Specific Carbohydrate Diet a 100% try for one month.
 I decided not to eat anything that wasn't on the diet.
 Sure enough, I was feeling so much better and so robust by the end of the month that I had no other desire but to continue the diet!
 Suddenly I did have HOPE.
 I was gaining weight again, my pain was lessening, my color was returning, and I was even getting complements on how healthy I looked...Me?
 The wan little dishrag that just got out of the hospital with a dread disease??